apostrophecms/moog-require/README.md

 });
 ```

-Note that just as before, we must include these modules in our project-level definitions if we want to instantiate them with `createAll`, although we don't have to override any properties.
-If we just want to use `create`, we can skip that step.
+Note that just as before, we must include these modules in our explicit `definitions` option or specify them with `define` calls if we want to instantiate them with `createAll`, although we don't have to override any properties; we can pass empty objects to just use the defaults defined in the project level folder, and/or implicitly inherit from npm.

+However, you may explicitly `create` a type that exists only in the project level folder and/or npm.